Answered By: Laura Sider Last Updated: Apr 07, 2020 Views: 2520

 If you see an item in our online catalog that is marked "non-circulating," it means that the book cannot be checked out for use outside of the building.
 You are welcome to use non-circulating items in the library.

-Non-circulating items are generally found in our special collections (i.e., Beinecke Rare Books and Manuscripts Library, Manuscripts and Archives, Medical History Library) and can be requested for in-house use.
+Non-circulating items are generally found in our special collections (i.e., Beinecke Rare Books and Manuscripts Library, Manuscripts and Archives, Medical Historical Library) and can be requested for in-house use.
 They are also occasionally found in our general collections at Yale University Library.

 Still have questions?
 Email askyalelibrary@yale.edu